Collections

 Underwriters

 Kind Consultancy have a long working relationship with a large building society, who were experiencing an increase in applications and simultaneously launching multiple new products.
-To keep up with the rate of activity, they were looking for 2 permanent underwriters.
+To keep up with this escalating rate of activity, they were looking to hire 2 new permanent underwriters, and requested Kind’s assistance after failing to fill the positions on their own.

-Kind Consultancy used a consultative approach, taking the job specification and discussing with the client where their own recruitment attempts had not been successful.
+Kind Consultancy used a truly consultative approach, taking the job specification, learning how the need for these roles fit into wider business plans and discussing with the client where their own recruitment attempts had not been successful.
+The client had found that their rural location without good transport links had been a major hurdle for all of the most promising candidates they had previously had in process.
 The Kind team showed the client that if they allowed remote work, they could access higher quality candidates.

 Interim Deputy CRO